digital-work-lab/open-source-project/slides/03-python_1.md

 # Project: Groups, forks and setup

-- Groups formed in the issue feeds
+- Groups formed in the issue feeds.
 - Forks were created.
-- Further questions related to GitHub or the setup?
+- Any further questions related to GitHub or the setup?

 ---

-# Learning objectives:
+# Learning objectives

-- Familiarize with Python syntax
+- Familiarize yourself with Python syntax.
-- Learn good debugging and development practices
+- Learn good debugging and development practices.
-- Understand how to extend a Python package (CoLRev)
+- Understand how to extend a Python package (CoLRev).

-# Information on this session:
+# Information on this session

 - Form groups of three to four participants to collaborate on the tasks, solve them together, and engage in meaningful discussions about your solutions.
-- Over the course of two sessions, we will focus on refining a single module using the colrev run command, progressively enhancing it with each iteration.
+- Over the course of two sessions, we will focus on refining a single module using the `colrev run` command, progressively enhancing it with each iteration.

 ---